BMO Field: Renovations

 By late May 2014, MLSE had not reached a financing agreement with either the federal or provincial governments to fill the $20 million funding gap.
 The fall of the government of Ontario, with an election scheduled for June 12, prevented them from approving their share of the funding.
 With deadlines approaching to start construction to ensure that the stadium was ready for the 2015 Pan-Am games, MLSE decided to move forward with the first phase of the renovation without first securing further funding commitments from the government.
 The revised plan proposed a $65 million addition of an upper east deck in the first phase, and $40 million addition of a canopy in the second phase.
 The lengthening of the field to make it CFL compatible and the infrastructure to allow for a temporary increase in seating capacity was postponed to a third phase costing $20–$25 million to be completed by May 1, 2017, pending a commitment by the governments or other parties to fund it and a usage agreement being reached with the Argos.
-MLSE agreed to pay the city an additional $160,000 annually for as long as phase 3 remains uncompleted to compensate the city for the envisioned parking revenues at Argos games.
-Leiweke pledged that if both levels of government funded the project "we're obligated to renovate the stadium for the CFL", but if the necessary conditions for phase three are not met by May 15, 2017, MLSE can pull out.
+MLSE agreed to pay the city an additional $160,000 annually as long as phase 3 remained uncompleted to compensate the city for the envisioned parking revenues at Argos games.
 The new proposal was approved by city council on June 12.
-It is thought that if the Liberals win the provincial election they will fund the project.
 The official groundbreaking took place on September 23.
 In April 2015, it was reported that the renovations were $10 million over budget due to pressure to meet deadlines, which MLSE is obligated to fund.